Tuck

 Insights

-Tuck Knowledge in Practice Podcast: A New Strategy for the $75 Trillion Industrial Economy
+Tuck Knowledge in Practice Podcast: A Playbook for Platforms in Crisis

 I’ve got a job where I get to think about issues of innovation.
 I get to share my thoughts about those issues, and I get to help shape the way these issues get formed in organizations.
 It’s a dream.